python/devguide/documentation/start-documenting.rst

 `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to post-process the HTML output.

-The documentation in HTML, PDF or EPUB format is generated from text files written using the :ref:`reStructuredText format <markup>` and contained in the :ref:`CPython Git repository <setup>`.
+The documentation in HTML, PDF, or EPUB format is generated from text files written in the :ref:`reStructuredText format <markup>` and stored in the :ref:`CPython Git repository <setup>`.

 .. _reStructuredText: https://docutils.sourceforge.io/rst.html